dalager/graphedexcel/README.md

 <img src="docs/images/Book1.xlsx.png" align="right" width="300" alt="Plot from Example Book1.xlsx file">

-Python script to visualize dependencies between cells in Excel spreadsheets.
+Tool to analyze and visualize dependencies between cells in Excel spreadsheets in order to get an understanding of the complexity.

-Meant as a tool to visualize and understand the complexity of Excel spreadsheets.

 Will generate a graph of the dependencies between cells in an Excel spreadsheet.
 Data extracted with `openpyxl` (<https://foss.heptapod.net/openpyxl/openpyxl>), the graph is generated with the `networkx` library (<https://networkx.org/>) and is visualized using `matplotlib`.